aws-samples/aws-ecs-devops-using-aws-cdk/README.md

 ### ***Set up deploy config***

-The `config/app-config-demo.json` files tell how to configure deploy condition & stack condition.
+The `config/app-config-demo.json` file describes how to configure deploy condition & stack condition.
 First of all, change project configurations(Account, Profile are essential) in ```config/app-config-demo.json```.

 ```json
 {